grammarware/sle16/amorim/README.md

 Triggering code completion (Control+Space) on such program should show all proposals available for the program at the cursor position, according to what has been described in the paper.
 A quick overview of the syntactic completion features we implemented can be found [here](http://spoofax.readthedocs.io/en/latest/source/release/migrate/new_completions_framework.html).
 Please note that [completion for recursive structures](http://spoofax.readthedocs.io/en/latest/source/release/migrate/new_completions_framework.html#expanding-recursive-lists-and-nullable-structures) as described in the documentation is still under beta testing and was disabled in this artifact to keep it consistent with the paper.

+### Important

+The syntax of MiniJava is hidden for educational purposes.
+The syntax definition in the artifact follows from [here](http://www.cambridge.org/us/features/052182060X/mjreference/node3.html).

 ### Implementation

 The implementation of the completion framework is separated into two parts: